Here's how one Kenyan wildlife nursery is saving baby elephants

 “Every day we take the babies around the park at 6:00 am, stay with them until 11:00 am, then we take them out for the public 11:00 am to 12:00 pm,” said Mbulu.
 “Then we bring them back again into the field for the rest of the day.”

 The trust has saved over 200 infant elephants and has rehabilitated the orphans back into Kenya’s Tsavo East National Park.
 Rehabilitation back into the wild typically takes between five and 10 years.
-The trust was created in 1977 by Dr. Daphne Sheldrick, who spent over 25 years working with wildlife.
+The trust was created in 1977 by Dr. Daphne Sheldrick, who spent more than 60 years working with wildlife.

 A dark time in the creatures' history, there is a glimmer of hope.
 The keepers at the elephant nursery become a temporary family for the babies and many of them have been with the trust for more than 10 years, committing to the elephants well-being.